What is quilting fabric?

 Quilting materials have grown in popularity as quilting has become an increasingly favoured hobby.
 The purpose of quilting fabric is to make a quilt – patchwork or other.
 They can also be used to make quilted clothing and apparel, such as dressing gowns, bed jackets, coats, skiwear, snowsuits, body warmers, hoods and more.

 Different materials provide a range of textures, drapes, weights and weaves.
 The purposes of these fabrics are to provide your quilt with character, depth, design and flair.
 Fabric for quilting depends on what you want your final project to look like and what its main purpose is.

 The properties of fabric for quilting can vary from material to material.
 Traditionally, Quilter’s weight cotton has been used in quilt making but increasingly, crafters and designers are choosing more varied textiles to create their quilts.
+You can now design your own quilting material.
 Some of these materials and their properties include:

 - Cotton – comfortable, soft, colour retention, prints well, durable

 - Satin – glossy, luxe, woven, delicate, a fabric blend